Nick Berkeley: Life and work

 Berkeley later made two short films, one of which - WARMOVIE - utilised archive footage, much of it shot during the course of a Lancaster bomber raid over Germany.
 It was first shown at the Imperial War Museum in London.
 WARMOVIE and SPINNING WORLD were shown at festivals throughout Europe and the UK.

 In December 2014 Proud Galleries exhibited a new body of work by Berkeley entitled The Wild Ones, based on treated footage from Love and Poison, featuring the band Suede in concert in 1993.
 The Wild Ones consisted of a limited edition of C type prints signed by Berkeley and Brett Anderson.
 In 2015 Berkeley was commissioned by the BBC to write and present a series on lyrics in popular music.
 The first episode of The Escaped Lyric was broadcast on 31 October 2016 on BBC R4.
 The five part series was repeated in October 2020 and is available on BBC Sounds.
 In 2021 Berkeley started an ongoing collaboration with his partner, the artist Anna Best.
 In October 2022 Time After Time and The Wild Ones were exhibited at the Allsop Gallery in Berkeley's home town, Bridport in Dorset.
+The Best / Berkeley collaboration (entitled 56:65) will be featured at Gallery 46, London in September 2025, coinciding with the publication of an A3 book of the same name.

 A motorcyclist, Berkeley regularly contributes to BIKE magazine and edits the online motorcycle culture magazine BIKERGLORY.